AndreaPasqualini/config_files/ubuntu/README.md

 	- Window controls on the left
 	- Disable desktop icons
 	- Set text scaling factor to 1.2
+	- Set the desktop background to a Mint Tessa image
 	- Allow `Super` + `Right Click` to resize windows